MVNU eliminates testing obstacles to fall enrollment

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education both in-seat and online to more than 2,200 students from 34 states and 14 foreign countries.

 Recent PostsMVNU accepting all CCU credits; matching fall 2019 costs

-posted about 1 year agoMVNU ranks in top 100 colleges for value
+posted over 1 year agoMVNU ranks in top 100 colleges for value

 posted over 1 year agoStanley named MVNU Director of Admissions